Thinking about university? Start at Douglas.

 Some courses are designated by the College as Mastery courses.
 These courses demand a clearly-defined high standard of performance.
 The student must demonstrate complete mastery of all knowledge and/or performance requirements.
 Because of their nature, they are not included in calculating the grade point average.

-The College values academic honesty.
+The College values academic integrity and honesty.
 Intellectual honesty is paramount to the functioning of any educational institution.
 The presentation of others' ideas, material or information as one's own, the unauthorized use on exams of material, aids, or other techniques which falsify academic work is unacceptable behaviour.
 Academic dishonesty will be treated as a serious offense against the College community.
 Discipline will range from a zero grade in the exam or assignment in which the offense occurred, to failure of the entire course, to suspension from the College, to expulsion from the College.
 The degree of discipline will depend on the severity of the situation and number of confirmed violations.

 A student whose cumulative grade point average falls below the minimum requirement of 1.50 (based on at least nine credits attempted) will be notified in writing of his or her probationary status and required to book an appointment with a counsellor to discuss his or her academic progress.
 If the student, once notified, does not meet with a counsellor before the end of the current semester, he or she will not be permitted to register in further courses until such a meeting has taken place.